 Use SEO to get your website seen

 Once you've created a website for your business, you'll want to make sure that potential customers can find it easily.
-Your website will have a much higher chance of being seen by potential customers if it ranks on the first few pages of user's search results.
+Your website will have a much higher chance of being seen by potential customers if it ranks on the first few pages of a user's search results.
 You can use search engine optimisation (SEO) to improve this ranking.

 How SEO can help your business